August 10, 2022 by

 THE KEDRON-WAVELL SUB BRANCH WOMEN’S AUXILIARY

-The KWRSL Women’s Auxiliary provide support to the Sub Branch and Community and meet every Thursday morning in the Community Centre for a social game of indoor Bowls.
+The KWRSL Women’s Auxiliary provide support to the Sub Branch and the Veteran Community meeting every Thursday morning at Kedron Wavell Ltd, 21 Kittyhawk Drive Chermside for social activites.
 For further information concerning the Women’s Auxiliary, contact Carmel Gould, the Women’s Auxiliary President at the Sub Branch on (07) 3359 0460.

 Kedron Wavell Ex-Servicewomen’s Association